uic-library/Introduction_to_R/_episodes/04-Strings-and-DataStructures.md

 -	String starts and ends with a single quote.
 Double quotes (“ “), and through the escape sequence (‘/’), single quote can become a part of the string.
 Example- ‘buses’, ‘merry”s’, ‘ merry\’s’

--	String start and end with a double quote.
-Single quote (‘ ‘), and through the escape sequence (‘\’), double quote can become a part of the string
-Example : “buses”, “merry’s”, “ merry\”s”

 ~~~
 # input code string concatenation